gauron99/timeLogger/README.md

-        -- input a name of the activity and 'start it' by clicking <Return> or 'start' button -- sets up time of start a locks in the name -- when activity is ended, calculates some stuff with time && log it in -- no activity can run over 24h (gonna screw up the times)
+        -- input a name of the activity and 'start it' by clicking <Return> or 'start' button -- sets up time of start a locks in the name -- when activity is ended, calculates some stuff with time && log it in -- no activity can run over 24h (gonna screw up the times) - actually maybe you can?

 ## TODO
+-- Ordered by importance/priority

+1. Create tests.py
+2. TEST timeDifference.py module with tests.py module
+3. test integration of timeDifference.py
+3. Stuff below

+Low prio -- Redo the innit func in main.py -- init everything in class itself and call only .config after (aka have only 2 funcs for operating not 3)

 #### File
 * open,write etc.